mauroservienti/Mattox.NServiceBus.AmazonSQS/README.md

 ## Microsoft configuration extension support

-Maddox.NServiceBus endpoints can be configured through the [`Microsoft.Extensions.Configuration`](https://www.nuget.org/packages/Microsoft.Extensions.Configuration).
+Mattox.NServiceBus endpoints can be configured through the [`Microsoft.Extensions.Configuration`](https://www.nuget.org/packages/Microsoft.Extensions.Configuration).
 The above-presented Amazon SQS endpoint can be configured as follows:

 <!-- snippet: UseWithHost -->
 <a id='snippet-usewithhost'></a>